Skip to Main Content

 OEMGP 2025

-The University of the Fraser Valley (UFV) Open Education Micro Grant Program (OEMGP) will support 8 short-term projects (Sept.
-1, 2025 to Feb.
-28, 2026) to create, develop or modify open education resources to be used in UFV courses as well as similar courses elsewhere.
+The University of the Fraser Valley (UFV) Open Education Micro Grant Program (OEMGP) will support 6 short-term projects (Sept.
+1, 2025 to Mar.
+15, 2026) to create, develop or modify open education resources to be used in UFV courses as well as similar courses elsewhere.
 The OEMGP will provide funding for Open Education Student Assistants to help faculty/staff supervisors with their projects.
 Funding for these projects will be managed by the Library and provided by the Office of the Provost and Vice President, Academic.
+See the 2025-2026 projects below (which we will launch and celebrate during Open Education Week in March 2026, stay tuned for event updates for this):

 Open Education Strategy